Avoiding Common Pitfalls: Tips for Complying with FDA Cosmetics Regulations

 A cosmetic is considered misbranded if:

-- The name and address of the manufacturer, packer, or distributor
+- The manufacturer, packer, or distributor’s name and address

 - The net quantity of contents

-- The container or its fill is misleading
+- The packaging or container is misleading in appearance or fill.

 Don’t miss out!
 Click here to stay in touch.